ska-telescope/ska-sdp-qa-signal-display/README.md

 [2] To our knowledge, none of the packages or libraries used in this project require any license.
 Please let us know if any package or component require license or acknowledgement.

+# Using mocked data so that links to API & Generator is not required locally.

+This is achieved by changing the setting of REACT_USE_LOCAL_DATA within the webpack.config to 'true' IMportent to ensure that this is set to false for production

 # Link to Running Instance